-The Community Services Officer, Coordinator, other service staff and volunteers need to be aware that gifts and benefits may be specifically offered to influence the attitudes or decisions of the recipients in favour of the giver.
+Meals on Wheels staff and volunteers need to be aware that gifts and benefits may be specifically offered to influence the attitudes or decisions of the recipients in favour of the giver.
 In this case, the gifts or benefits must be regarded as bribes and the giving and acceptance of them is a criminal offence.